Luis Ceríaco

 Groups

-I finished my Bachelor degree in Biology in 2008, my M.Sc. in Conservation Biology in 2010, and my Ph.D. in History & Philosophy of Science – Museology in 2014, both in the University of Évora, Portugal.
+I finished my bachelor’s degree in biology in 2008, my M.Sc. in Conservation Biology in 2010, and my Ph.D. in History & Philosophy of Science – Museology in 2014, both at the University of Évora, Portugal.
 After my Ph.D.
 I had the opportunity to work as a post-doctoral researcher at the California Academy of Science, the Florida Museum of Natural History, Villanova University and University of Michigan-Dearborn.
+From 2018 to 2022 I was the head of collections and research at the Natural History and Science Museum of the University of Porto.

 My main research lines focus on 1) African vertebrate zoology, 2) Integrative taxonomy; 3) theoretical and practical aspects of taxonomy and nomenclature; 4) general herpetology; 5) Natural history collections management & specimen-based research; and 6) history of science.

-Since 2012 I have been involved in several projects in Africa – mainly in Angola and São Tomé & Príncipe – where I been carrying out and organizing field expeditions with the main focus of uncovering the hidden and still unknow biological diversity of such regions.
+Since 2012 I have been involved in several projects in Africa – mainly in Angola and São Tomé & Príncipe – where I have been carrying out and organizing field expeditions with the focus of uncovering the hidden and still unknown biological diversity of such regions.

-As an alpha-taxonomist I have described more than 30 new vertebrate species to science.
+As an alpha-taxonomist I have described more than 40 new vertebrate species to science.
 I’m also a Commissioner of the International Commission on Zoological Nomenclature (ICZN), a member of the centenary Sociedade de Geografia de Lisboa (SGL, Lisbon Geography Society), and a National Geographic Explorer.
-In Africa, I’m currently a external consultant for several governamental institutions related to biodiversity and natural history museums, and have strong ongoing partnerships with local universities, NGO’s, governamental bodies and international agencies.
+In Africa, I’m currently an external consultant for several governmental institutions related to biodiversity and natural history museums, and have strong ongoing partnerships with local universities, NGO’s, governmental bodies and international agencies.